This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Properties of Stones”.

 d) Less than 2.7

 Explanation: As per IS standards.
-Heavy stones are used in construction of abutments, dams, docks.
+Heavy stones are used in the construction of abutments, dams, docks.
 Lighter ones are used in building construction.

 7. The percentage absorption by weight of a good stone, after how many hours should not exceed .6?